frisbro303/SignDNE/paper/paper.md

 # Package description and documentation
 The `signDNE` Python package combines the original `ariaDNE`, with the new sign-oriented extension.
 Users can use the package both as a standard Python library and as a standalone command-line interface (CLI).

-The core functionality is encapsulated in the function `ariaDNE`.
+The core functionality is encapsulated in the function `signDNE`.
 The function takes the following inputs:

 - Mesh in the format of the Trimesh library.
 If the mesh is not watertight, a watertight version of the mesh is generated on the fly to use for ray casting.